-As a trusted HR & payroll provider, Paycor gets hundreds of questions about tax forms, especially Form W-3 each year.
+As a trusted HR and payroll provider, Paycor gets hundreds of questions about tax forms, including Form W-3 each year.
 To help HR professionals mitigate risk, our compliance experts answered the most frequently asked questions around Form W-3.

-The form usually doesn’t change much from year to year, but you’ll want to double-check for potential discrepancies related to Covid-19 tax credits.
-Additionally, this year, disaster tax relief is available to those affected by recent disasters.
+The form usually doesn’t change much from year to year, but you’ll want to double-check for potential discrepancies.
 Remember, if you’re ever confused by payroll terminology, you can consult our payroll glossary.

 Employees use the information provided by their employer on the Form W-2 to complete and file their personal income tax returns.
 Employers use Form W-3 to report employee income to the IRS and Social Security Administration.